Four Keys to Planning Your Retirement Income Distributions

 Knowing how to navigate the distribution phase of retirement is crucial.
 And the first thing to know is that retirement planning doesn’t end on your last day of work — when the distribution phase begins.
 This is when you start using the savings and investments built up during the accumulation phase to supplement regular income from Social Security, pensions and other income streams while supporting your retirement lifestyle.
 And though this new stage of life you’ve worked so hard toward can be fun and liberating, the idea of spending money with no income from work can cause stress and worry.
 Did you save enough, and will it last long enough?

 Once you’re ready to retire and are living off your assets, you can ease your concerns by having a strong grasp of your distribution plan.
-Here are some steps you can take to come up with a plan before retirement that will allow you to determine your income needs, take distributions smartly and retire comfortably.
+Here are four steps you can take to come up with a plan before retirement that will allow you to determine your income needs, take distributions smartly and retire comfortably.

 Sign up for Kiplinger’s Free E-Newsletters